HAYVENO/Nookr-App/README.md

 - **Styling with Sass/Scss:** Styled the app using Sass/Scss — the CSS preprocessor that served as syntactic sugar.
 This allowed me to write modular and reusable styles, making the styling code more maintainable and easier to update — easier to read too 🤷🏾‍♂️.

+**User Interface Design:** The Nookr App is also intended to showcase an eye for creating simple, yet visually appealing user interfaces that prioritize usability and accessibility.
+I drew from various design trends and elements across different apps and platforms, resulting in a unique and modern look and feel for the app.

 Overall, I believe that this project demonstrates my ability to build a robust and maintainable web application using modern web development tools and techniques.
+Credit to Jonas Schmedtmann for his incredible course and API.

 ## Cloning or Forking the App